Baby Shaking Head From Side to Side – Is It Normal?

 When your baby shakes his head, it is just a sign of playfulness and interaction.
 If babies show normal signs of growth, they will be able to shake their heads to signal ‘yes’ or ‘no’ by the time they turn one.
 Most often, during the first few weeks of life, babies display jerky movements as they develop control of their muscles.
 As a parent, you will definitely be worried if you see your baby shaking his head from side to side all of a sudden.
-Here are a few reasons why your baby shaking his head is a completely normal thing and should not be any cause for concern:
+If you notice babies above 6 months shaking their heads, then it may indicate that they are trying to communicate with you.
+Communication isn’t just the only reason, but one of many.
+Let’s take a look at a few reasons why babies shake their heads and which reasons can be a cause for concern:

 1. Taking Control of His Body

 Most babies start shaking their heads as part of gaining some control over their bodies.
 Their muscles are developing, and they try to imitate every action of the people around them as they discover more about their own bodies.
 So if your little one does try to shake his head, don’t fret; he’s just learning and testing to see how his body works.

 Ever seen your baby shake his head from side to side when sleepy?
 Well, this may be one of the reasons.
 Babies shake their heads to soothe themselves when they are tired, to fall asleep.
 The constant movement causes dizziness and rocks them to sleep within a few minutes.
 So if your baby is shaking his head while sleeping, it could be a trick he’s using to doze off.

 Your baby might shake his head when there is an infection in his ear or when his gums hurt, to feel more comfortable.
 It is quite common for babies to shake their heads from side to side while teething.
 While the shaking of the head is normal, if you think your baby is running a temperature, has a cold, or is teething, then it is worth seeking medical advice for his problem.